Vickman123/Comparacion_Tipos_Ordenamiento/README.md

-# Comparacion_Tipos_Ordenamiento
+#Sorting_Methods_Comparison
-Se compara el tiempo de ordenación de una cantidad a través de los métodos de ordenamiento como InsertionSort, Selection Sort, Bubble Sort y Merge Sort
+The sorting time of a quantity is compared through sorting methods such as InsertionSort, Selection Sort, Bubble Sort, and Merge Sort